her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### D

 **Docker**
-: Containerization platform used for deploying Ara in isolated environments.
+: Containerization platform used for deploying Aara in isolated environments.

 ### E